Mercury Marine: Today

 Current Mercury product brands include Mercury, Mercury Racing, MerCruiser, and Mariner outboards (sold outside the U.S.).
 Outboard sizes range from 2.5 hp to 600 hp.
 MerCruiser sterndrives and inboards range from 135 to 430 hp and Mercury Racing outboards produce up to 450 hp and sterndrives to 1750 hp.
 Subsidiaries include Mercury Precision Parts and Accessories as well as Mercury propellers and Mercury Jet Drives.
 Mercury outboards 30 hp and below are manufactured by Tohatsu in Japan.

 Mercury developed a processor-enhanced line of outboards called the "Verado" outboard engine.
 The "Verado" system integrates the outboard into an entire system, including "fly-by-wire" steering and advanced diagnostics.
 Verado engines are available in 250 hp and 300 hp (V8), 350 hp and 400 hp (V10, introduced in 2022), and 600 hp (V12) as of early 2021.

+Mercury Marine has continued to make improvements in the marine sector with their new variation of racing motors.

+These motors are engineered to be high-performance speed motors that feature a Sportsmaster gear case made for these high speeds.
+The racing model of these engines is available in 60R hp 4L, 150R hp V6, 200R hp V6 (introduced in 2024), 250R hp V8, 300R hp V8 (introduced in 2018), 400R hp V10 (introduced in 2018), 450R V8 (introduced in 2019), and 500R V8 (introduced in 2023).

+Mercury Marine has introduced what they call a "ROS" (Racing Offshore Midsection) in 2026.